Filter even numbers from a list

-In this blog post, we’ll explore the top use cases for lambda functions in modern programming, showcasing how they can streamline workflows, enhance productivity, and solve complex problems with minimal code.
+In this blog post, we’ll explore the top use cases for lambda functions in modern programming, showcasing how they can streamline your development process and solve real-world problems efficiently.

-One of the most common use cases for lambda functions is in data transformation and filtering.
-When working with large datasets, lambda functions can be used in conjunction with higher-order functions like map()
+One of the most common use cases for lambda functions is in data filtering and transformation.
+When working with large datasets, lambda functions can be used in conjunction with functions like filter(), map(), and reduce() to process data concisely.

 numbers = [1, 2, 3, 4, 5, 6]